reka-kelemen/t-haplotype-multiomics/13_creating_gene_aggregated_count_matrices.md

 library(Seurat)
 library(hdf5r)
-The count matrix produced by CellBender for each sample was read into R, and the counts of contigs mapping to the same gene (sense and antisense mappings were treated as two different genes) were added up:
+The count matrix produced by CellBender for each sample was read into R, and the counts of contigs mapping to the same gene (sense and antisense mappings were treated as two different genes) were added up.
+Only the previously identified high quality nuclei were retained:

     id <- 223616
     mouse.data <-  Read10X_h5(paste("../",id,"_cellbender_output_filtered.h5",sep = ""), use.names = TRUE)